Besan Bhari Mirch

-Besan Bhari Mirch (Bharwa Mirch) is a traditional Rajasthani style recipe where large chilies are stuffed with a spiced chickpea flour mixture and then pan fried until softened and slightly crispy (vegan, gluten free).
+Besan Bhari Mirch (Bharwa Mirch) is a traditional Rajasthani recipe in which large chilies are stuffed with a spiced chickpea flour mixture and pan-fried until softened and slightly crispy.

-Here are more Rajasthani recipes you can try for everyday meals – Mirchi Ke Tipore, Rajasthani Jaiphali Aloo, Rajasthani Panchmel Dal, Safed Maas, Mirchi Vada, Pitod Ki Sabzi, and Mawa Kachori.
+You can try more Rajasthani recipes for everyday meals: Mirchi Ke Tipore, Rajasthani Jaiphali Aloo, and Rajasthani Panchmel Dal.

 About Besan Bhari Mirch

-Besan Bhari Mirch (Bharwa Mirch) is a traditional recipe that is prepared quite often in Rajasthani households.
+Besan Bhari Mirch (Bharwa Mirch) is a traditional recipe often prepared in Rajasthani households.
 It is spicy, tangy, and bursting with simple yet delicious flavors!

-Large green chilies are filled with a spiced flavorful gram flour mixture.
-They are then pan-fried until soft and a little chard on top.
+Large green chilies are filled with a spiced, flavorful gram flour mixture.
+They are then pan-fried until soft, with a little chard on top.

 Ingredients

-Green Chilies – This recipe uses large green chilies, which are less spicy as compared to regular green chillies.
+Green Chilies – This recipe uses large green chilies, which are less spicy than regular green chilies.
 They are easily available at the local vegetable vendors.

-Choose the chilies that are bright green and a little firm to the touch.
-Avoid the ones that are bruised, has black patches, or are very soft to the touch.
+Choose chilies that are bright green and a little firm to the touch.
+Avoid the bruised ones with black patches or very soft to the touch.

-Gram Flour (Besan, Chickpea Flour) – It is roasted with spice powders to fill in the green chilies.
+Gram Flour (Besan, Chickpea Flour) is roasted with spice powders to fill the green chilies.

 Spice Powders – This recipe uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, fennel powder (saunf), and dry mango powder (amchoor).